sous-chefs/nginx/README.md

 ## Definitions

-The cookbook provides a new definition.
-At some point in the future this definition may be refactored into a lightweight resource and provider as suggested by [foodcritic rule FC015](http://acrmp.github.com/foodcritic/#FC015).

 ### nginx_site

 Enable or disable a Server Block in `#{node['nginx']['dir']}/sites-available` by calling nxensite or nxdissite (introduced by this cookbook) to manage the symbolic link in `#{node['nginx']['dir']}/sites-enabled`.